 Audi Q2 vs Q3 engines

-The Q2 will be available with a range of turbocharged petrol engines between 1.0 and 2.0-litres, as well as 1.6 and 2.0-litre diesel units.
-There will be choice of manual or automatic gearboxes, and two or four-wheel drive, so there’s a configuration to suit any buyer.
+The Q2 is available with a range of turbocharged petrol engines between 1.0 and 2.0-litres, as well as 1.6 and 2.0-litre diesel units.
+There’s a choice of manual or automatic gearboxes, and two or four-wheel drive, so there’s a configuration to suit any buyer.

-The Q3 is heavier so loses out on the lower-powered engines, but can still be had with 1.4 or 2.0-litre petrol engines, or 2.0-litre diesel, which all have plenty of oomph.
-Unlike the Q2, the Q3 can be had in sporty RS Q3 guise – its 2.5-litre five-cylinder petrol has 340hp, which can take the car from 0-62mph in just 4.8 seconds.
+The Q3 is heavier so loses out on the lower-powered engines, but can still be had with 1.4 or 2.0-litre petrol engines, or 2.0-litre diesels, which all have plenty of oomph.
+Unlike the Q2, the Q3 can be had in sporty RS Q3 guise – its 2.5-litre five-cylinder petrol has 340hp and can take the car from 0-62mph in just 4.8 seconds.